CAODH/EquiScore/README.md

 3. Then, you have all data to predict protein-ligand interaction by EquiScore!
 Be patient.
 This is the last step!

-   `python Screening.py --ngpu 1 --test --test_path ./data/sample_data/ --test_name tmp_pockets --pred_save_path  ./data/test_results/       EquiScore_pred_for_tmp_pocket.pkl`
+   `python Screening.py --ngpu 1 --test --test_path ./data/sample_data/ --test_name tmp_pockets --pred_save_path  ./data/test_results/       EquiScore_pred_for_tmp_pockets.pkl`

 4. Util now, you get all prediction result in pred_save_path, and you can read it for select compound by yourself!

 # Using the provided model weights for evaluation and Reproduces the benchmark result

-    Just like screen compounds for a target, benchmark dataset have many targets for screen, so we implemented a script to calculate the result
+    Just like screen compounds for a target, benchmark dataset have many targets for screen, so we implemented a script to calculate the results

 ## just some steps need to set

-1. We provided pockets on zenodo (download pockets from [zenodo]()).
+1. We provided benchmarks' pockets on zenodo (download pockets from [zenodo]()).
 IF YOU WANT GET RAW DATASET PLEASE DOWNLOAD RAW DATA FROM REFERENCE PAPERS.

-1. you need download the dataset and extract data to ./data/external_test_data
+1. you need download the dataset and extract data to ./data/external_test_data (for example, all pockets in DEKOIS2.0 docking by Glide SP should be extract into one dir like ./data/external_test_data/dekois2_pocket)

-2. get pocket like "Screen a compound for your target protein" steps , all pocket file name should contain '_active' for active ligand, '_decoy' for decoys and  all pocket in a dir for one benchmark dataset (for example, all pockets in DEKOIS2.0 docking by Glide SP should be extract into one dir like ./data/external_test_data/dekois2_pocket)
+2. you can also get pocket like "Screen a compound for your target protein" steps , all pocket file name should contain '_active' for active ligand, '_decoy' for decoys and all pocket in a dir for one benchmark dataset.

 3. run script (You can use the nohup command and output redirects as you normally like):